umarpir/umarpir.github.io/about.md

 ---
 layout: page
-title: Jekyll Theme - About - Massively
+title: About me
-description: When building a website it's helpful to see what the focus of your site is.
-This page is an example of how to show a website's focus.
+description: Get to know me a bit more.
 sitemap:
     priority: 0.7
     lastmod: 2017-11-02